 Maintaining and enhancing social cohesion is a key challenge for modern societies.
 It manifests in the treaties of the European Union as well as on the agendas of most political parties.
 The concept of cohesion is notoriously vague and has been criticized for being a “quasi-concept” which cannot be quantified and often serves as something abstract to which any arbitrary policy can be related to.
 Nevertheless, its ubiquity as a policy goal makes attempts to quantify and analyze it a key challenge for public policy making.
 From a network perspective, high social cohesion can be conceptualized as a balance of close-knit, positive relations among individuals, on the one hand, and positive connectivity of society as a whole without antagonist subpartitions, on the other hand.
-Dragolov et al. (2016) have just published a book based on a measurement concept in line with this definition accompanied by a dataset of cohesion indicators for 34 Western countries over the years 1989-2012.
+From an attitude and norms perspective, cohesion can be conceived of as consensus on core societal norms and attitudes even if subgroups in society are otherwise diverse and distinct.
+Both a high degree of network segregation, as well as a high degree of attitude polarization between subgroups would be indicators of a strong lack of societal cohesion, and could also be conceived of as interrelated phenomena.
+Dragolov et al. (2016) provide a measurement concept in line with this definition accompanied by a dataset of cohesion indicators for 34 Western countries over the years 1989-2012.

 One area in particular in which computational modelling has proven to foster our understanding of dynamics that affect social cohesion is the modelling of residential ethnic or racial segregation.
 Schelling (1969, 1971, 1978) provided the perhaps most prominent example of micro-macro interaction in complex social systems.
 His computational model of interdependent residential choices shows how the macro-outcome of strong ethnic residential segregation can emerge as unintended consequence of a self-organization process driven by individuals’ “mild” ethnic preferences.
 Under this dynamic, integrated residential distributions are typically unstable, even when individuals are largely tolerant of other ethnic groups in their neighborhood, but prefer to not belong to too small a minority.
 If residents of a small local minority leave a neighborhood, this changes the local ethnic mix such that members of their ethnic group become even more likely to leave, which eventually pushes the residential distribution away from unstable integration towards stable segregation.
 This self-reinforcing “preference dynamic” (Clark & Fosset, 2008) can generate a degree of residential segregation that exceeds by far what would be needed to satisfy ethnic preferences of individuals, an undesired outcome from the perspective of individuals, with potentially severe negative societal consequences.